Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ## A Note on Scoring
 Scores in Hachi-Hachi are measured in two units, *kan* [貫 - かん, *kan*] and points.
 Traditionally, the game uses a dozenal system, where 1 *kan* equals 12 points.
 Modern accounts prefer to use a more conventional decimal system, wherein 1 *kan* equals 10 points.

 Since points are almost always scored in whole numbers of *kan*, the choice of system does not matter for most purposes.
-However, there are a few curcumstances which call for scores to be halved, which can produce scores involving half a *kan*.
+However, there are a few curcumstances which call for scores to be halved, which can produce values involving half a *kan*.
 In dozenal, half a *kan* will be 6 points, whereas in decimal it will be 5 points.

 Since the value of individual cards is also measured in points, this can likewise affect how card points are converted into scores.
 For example, a single Bright card is worth 20 points, which is 2 *kan* in the decimal system and 1 *kan* 8 points in the dozenal.